josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 #### Other considerations and improvements

 There's plenty to improve here.
+For starters, we'll definitely want to put the code we just wrote into a `try`/`catch` block that returns the proper error code when things go wrong.

-For starters, this function does a lot, and coule be a bit refactored.
+This function also does a lot, and could be refactored a bit.
 (Sorting the dates, for example, could probably be extracted to its own utility function.)

-Functionally, we'll probably want to add some other extra features to this API route eventually.
-We'll probably want pagination features, since depending on the number of posts, returning _all_ of them might get prohibitively time-intensive.
+We'll alsp probably want to add some other extra features to this API route eventually.
+We might want pagination features, for example, since depending on the number of posts, returning _all_ of them might get prohibitively time-intensive.

 Another possible future enhancement would be adding the post's content to the returned JSON, which we don't do currently.
 The "resolver" function offers a `default.render.html` method for that, if you so choose.

-You could also build in some filtering, but remember that this site won't actually have a live server.
-The API route is going to be statically pre-generated, so it might be better to either have the dynamic parts client-side, _or_ build out some dynamic API routes to handle parameters.
+You could also build in some filtering, but it might be better to build out a dynamic endpoint for that.
 The [SvelteKit docs section on Rest parameters](https://kit.svelte.dev/docs#routing-advanced-rest-parameters) is worth a look.

 Anyway, we'll worry about all that later (if at all).
-For now, it's working great, and we can use our new API route in our blog index page!
+For now, it's working great, and we can use our new endpoint to finish our blog index page!

-## Finishing our blog index page
+### Finishing the blog index page

-Now that we have an API route to fetch all our posts, building out our blog index page will be a piece of cake!
+Now that we have an endpoint for all our posts, building out our blog index page will be a piece of cake!

 We _could_ do the loading client-side, with a `fetch` call in an `onMount` function.
 That would work.
-But it would _also_ result in a loading state after the page itself has loaded, which isn't a great user experience.
-So instead, let's fetch the posts server side.
-We'll use the `load` function just like before.
+But it would _also_ result in a loading state with no visible content, which isn't a great user experience.
+So instead, let's use the `load` function, just like before.

 Remember earlier when I mentioned the `load` function has access to multiple special arguments?
 Well, one of those is `fetch`, which allows us to use the browser's `fetch` function on the server, just like in a browser.
-(Ordinarily, `fetch` is not available in server-side Node JavaScript.)
+(Ordinarily, `fetch` is only available in the browser.)

 ```svelte
 <!-- src/routes/blog/index.svelte -->